 For homeowners

 The other consumer-facing impact is product range.
-Multiple competing manufacturers means more carpet options, more colour ranges, more grades.
+Multiple competing manufacturers mean more carpet options, more colour ranges, more grades.
 Consolidation reduces variety and slows innovation.
-Expect this market to feel less varied in 2027 than it does today.
+Expect this market to feel less varied in 2027 than it does today if the deal proceeds without remedies.

 For installers